two people hiking and smiling at each other

 Individual Retirement Accounts (IRAs) let you augment your pension and Social Security income while potentially enjoying a break on your taxes.
 You can reduce your current tax bill by deferring income tax on the dividends the account earns until you begin withdrawals, usually after retirement when your tax rate may be lower.
 Part or all of the money you deposit may be tax-deductible, depending on the IRA type, your overall income and pension plan participation status.

-You should seek the advice of your own tax advisor with respect to your particular circumstances.
+You should seek the advice of your own tax advisor with respect to your own circumstances.

 IRA Deposit Accounts